Holistic and Natural Treatment for Neurodermatitis

 - Water too hot: Maximum 37°C, short shower times

-- Ignore stress: actively address psychological factors
+- Ignoring stress: Actively address psychological factors

 - Neglecting nutrition: A holistic approach is crucial